ReactiveCircus/cirrusci-android-templates/README.md

 Templates for getting started with Cirrus CI for Android.

+If you want to learn more about Cirrus CI and why you might want to use it for Android, here's an article I wrote: [Exploring Cirrus CI for Android](https://dev.to/ychescale9/exploring-cirrus-ci-for-android-434).

 ## Installing Cirrus CI

 - Go to the Cirrus CI Application on [GitHub Marketplace](https://github.com/marketplace/cirrus-ci) and setup a plan for your account or organization.